 Here’s how to freeze walnut pesto.
 Simply transfer the pesto to an ice cube tray and place it in the freezer.
 Once frozen, transfer the cubes to a freezer bag.
 Then, when you’re ready to serve, heat either place a few of the frozen cubes out at room temperature or use the defrost setting on your microwave to thaw it out.

 Think of garlic pesto recipes as a condiment or sauce for your favorite dishes.
 You can drizzle pesto over cooked pasta or even over toast (like a crostini).
 A smear of pesto on a bun for your veggie burger adds a lot of flavor.
 Pesto can even be used to add irrisitible flavor to grilled corn on the cob!

 Which nut is used to make pesto?

 Usually, pine nuts are used to make pesto.
-They add great flavor and nutritional value, but they are pricey.
-I love this recipe for making pesto with walnuts because it’s more affordable and yields an amazing flavor!
+They add great flavor and nutrition, but they are pricey.
+I love this recipe for making my pesto with walnuts because it’s more affordable and yields an amazing flavor!

 Use these tips and tricks to make this garlic pesto perfect every time:

 - I recommend cooking the garlic in a skillet over medium-low heat until tender because it causes the flavor of garlic to mellow

 - If you don’t have a food processor, a blender will work as well

 - This is a great keto pesto because it’s low in carbs.
 Serve it over zoodles (zucchini noodles) or low carb noodles (my favorite is Explore Foods Edamame Noodles)